Art

 One of the most striking juxtapositions of the Timken Museum of Art is the romantic historicism evident on the interior walls.
 The Timken’s American, Russian and European old master paintings hang in a building that all but disappears during the visitors’ experience.
 The symmetry, balance and palette of materials (travertine, bronze, steel and glass) allows a stage to be set for the onlooker unlike any other structure in the park.
 From Giambologna’s Mercury in the building’s foyer, a visitor can engage with the Lily Pond to the East and the Fine Arts Gallery to the West as the sun rises and sets.
 Garden courts piercing the structure’s waist-line, to the north and south, do what few public buildings effectively do – blurring any lines between interior and exterior spaces – engaging San Diego’s moderate climate and sunshine.

-To hear John Mock reflect on the design program as a “light and airy H-plan” is reasonable.
-But when he took it one step further, saying that the desire was to offer visitors a ‘see-through museum’, one has to consider the design ideals of an era – not a traditionalist seeking retribution for its non-conformity.
+To consider the building's “light and airy H-plan” offering visitors a "see-through museum," one has to consider the design ideals of an era – not a traditionalist seeking retribution for its non-conformity.
 As the building’s lifespan begins to rival that of its predecessor, Winslow’s Home Economy Building, one has to consider its own landmark appeal.
-One has to also disrobe provincialism and consider the Timken’s cousins – The Kimbell Art Museum by Louis Kahn (ca. 1967), and Philip Johnson’s Munson-Williams-Proctor Arts Institute’s Museum of Art (ca. 1960), the Amon Carter Museum (ca. 1961), and the Sheldon Memorial Art Gallery (ca. 1963) – rather than the House of Charm.
+One has to also disrobe provincialism and consider the Timken’s cousins – Philip Johnson’s Munson-Williams-Proctor Arts Institute’s Museum of Art (ca. 1960), the Amon Carter Museum (ca. 1961), and the Sheldon Memorial Art Gallery (ca. 1963) – rather than the House of Charm.

 Have an idea or tip?